-In other regions you will usually find it in its processed form, a powder.
+In other regions, you will usually find it in a processed, powdered form.

 Where can you find Tocosh?

 Well, if you want to try non-processed tocosh, you need to look for the fermented spuds.
 There’s one thing you can be completely sure of when you’re looking for tocosh: you can’t miss them.
 How?
 The smell.
-They reek – your nostrils will be under attack from quite a ways away.
-You may want to abandon your mission, but stay focused, because your courage will be rewarded with a cheap and effective antibiotic with a variety of applications.
+They reek – your nostrils will be under attack from quite a distance away.
+This may cause you to want to abandon your mission, but stay focused, because your courage will be rewarded with a cheap and effective antibiotic with a variety of applications.